Running Drills for Acceleration

 Various Starting Positions

 Instead of bringing the ground up to the athlete to create the 45 degree angle as we did with the hill work, we are now going to bring the athlete down to the ground.
-In bringing the athlete to the ground, we have them start in different positions on the ground.
+In bringing the athlete to the ground, we can then have them start in different positions on the ground.
 The body wants to get up as fast as possible.
 The best way to do that is to drive out in proper acceleration mechanics without having the athlete think too much about it.

 Weaker athletes have an extremely tough time accelerating from a standing or 2 point position but are successful creating the acceleration form from a ground based position.
 Essentially, we work from the ground up.
-As our athletes get stronger and better mechanically, we use the more vertical stances for our acceleration work.
+As our athletes get stronger and better mechanically, we then use the more vertical stances for our acceleration work.
 You would still use the distance parameters of 10-30 meters per run for your sprint workouts when you perform this drill.

 Here are some examples of the various starting positions you can use: